parksama/photo-date-labeler/README.md

 - **Easy to Use**: Simply drag and drop an image or click to upload
 - **Automatic Date Extraction**: Automatically extracts date from image EXIF data or filename
+- **Multi-language Support**: Available in multiple languages with easy language switching
 - **Customizable Text**:
   - Multiple font options (including Digital-7, Orbitron, Quantico, and standard web fonts)
   - Customizable text and outline colors